juhannam/gct634-2022/final/README.md

 Also, feel free to request a meeting with TAs to get help about your final project.

 ### 5. Project Introduction Presentation
 Each team introduces the project topic in the classroom (10 minute long).
-We expect it to include the task definition, review of previous work, new ideas and any progress.
+It is expected to include the task definition, review of previous work, new ideas and any progress.

 ### 6. Final Presentation
 - The length is expected to be about 5 minutes